jaybraunjr/jaybraunjr.github.io/README.md

   </video>
 </div>

-I’m a PhD computational chemist by training.
-My work invovled exploring how proteins interact with biological membranes (as seen in the movie above).
+Im a PhD computational chemist by training.
+My work involved biophysical simulations, exploring how proteins fold and bind to membranes (as seen in the movie above).

 <p style="font-size: 0.90rem;">
   I specialize in scientific programming, molecular simulations, and data-driven analysis, with a focus on clear communication.
 I'm seeking roles in data science, technical writing, analytics, or as a computational chemist.